 Week Formative activities, resources, texts Syllabus content Assessment tasks 1 Unit overview Task expectations Written and oral communication standards Review of course terminology Commence reading/viewing program Rationale Aims Organisation Examination design brief Grade descriptions Glossary Assessment outline 2-3 Revise close reading strategies and short answer responses with prose fiction excerpts of 200-300 words.
 Discuss the purpose of the texts (to answer a short answer question) and how this is achieved (language and structural features).
 Read and deconstruct model short answers.
-Teacher models how to write a short answer response and complete a close reading.
+Model how to write a short answer response and complete a close reading.
 Formative activity: write a timed short answer response to an unseen text.
 Students choose their own prose fiction excerpt in pairs or groups of three.
 Teacher approves students' text choices for assessment.
-Students peer review each other's work under teacher guidance.
+Students peer-review each other's work under teacher guidance.
 Students complete assessment in class under timed conditions.
-Compare texts from similar or different genres and contexts by: analysing language, structural and stylistic choices Analyse and critically appraise how the conventions of texts influence responses, including: the ways language patterns can create meaning Create a range of texts: using accurate spelling, punctuation, syntax and metalanguage Investigate and evaluate the relationships between texts and contexts by: undertaking close analysis of texts Task 1 - Responding 5%(Set Week 2, due Week 3)Short answersIn class and at homeStudents to complete two concise short answerresponses in one lesson (60 minutes).Part APrior to the in-class part of the assessment, students select an appropriate text (200-300 word prose fiction excerpt) and may annotate it at home.
-In class, students are to use this text to concisely answer one of the following questions 200-300 words):Explain how two language features work to convey an attitude in the text.
-ORExplain how your response to the text has been influenced by two language features.
+Compare texts from similar or different genres and contexts by: • analysing language, structural and stylistic choices Analyse and critically appraise how the conventions of texts influence responses, including: • the ways language patterns can create meaning Create a range of texts: • using accurate spelling, punctuation, syntax and metalanguage Investigate and evaluate the relationships between texts and contexts by: • undertaking close analysis of texts Evaluate different perspectives, attitudes and values represented in texts by: • analysing content, purpose and choice of language Task 1 - Responding 5% (Set Week 2, due Week 3) Short answers In class and at home Students complete two concise short answer responses in one lesson (60 minutes).
+Part A Prior to the in-class part of the assessment, students select an appropriate text (200- to 300-word prose fiction excerpt) and may annotate it at home.
+In class, students are to use this text to concisely answer one of the following questions (200-300 words): Explain how two language features work to convey an attitude in the text. or Explain how your response to the text has been influenced by two language features.